Introduction to Elasticsearch for Real-World Use (Search Optimization Edition)

 Hello!

-I started studying development as someone from a non-technical background.
-Before I knew it, I've become a developer with 6 years of experience!
-Recently, I worked as a developer while serving as CTO at 2 companies.
-Whenever I had time, I've been doing coding lectures, company development consulting, and giving talks.
+I started studying development as a non-major.
+I've already become a developer in my 6th year!
+Recently, I served as CTO at two companies while working as a developer.
+Whenever I had spare time, I've been giving coding lectures, providing development consulting for companies, and delivering speeches.

-The number of students I've taught has now exceeded 24,000 (as of July 2025)!
-Every time I teach my students, I feel it again - I can't forget the sense of fulfillment from education, so I plan to continue teaching consistently on Inflearn.
+The number of students I've taught has already exceeded 24,000 (as of July 2025)!
+As I feel every time I teach my students, I can never forget the sense of fulfillment that comes from education, so I plan to continue teaching consistently on Inflearn.

-(* Among students, successful placements at Kakao Pay, Yanolja, and Woowa Brothers)
+(* Produced successful candidates for Kakao Pay, Yanolja, and Woowa Brothers among students)

-Just as I received a lot of help when I was going through difficult and challenging times, I wanted to become someone who could help many others as well.
-And I felt most proud and happy when the value I created through development had a positive impact on other people.
+Just as I received a lot of help when I was going through difficult and challenging times, I wanted to become someone who could also help many others.
+Furthermore, I felt the most proud and happy when the value I created through development had a positive impact on other people.

-For these reasons, I hope that by sharing and giving what I've worked hard to achieve, those people can live a slightly better life.
+For these reasons, I hope that by giving and sharing what I have worked hard to achieve, those people can live a slightly better life.

 Thank you!